famasya/betterhn/README.md

-# hnfd - Sleek and Fast HN Reader
+# BetterHN - Sleek and Fast HN Reader

-hnfd is a sleek, fast, minimal Hacker News reader built for the web.
+BetterHN is a sleek, fast, minimal Hacker News reader built for the web.
 It gives you quick access to posts, comments, and discussions with clean, lightweight design.
 No fluff, just content.

 ## Features